chriquidov/ITCscrapping/README.md

 ```
 *In this case the program will scrape the data for at least 50 data scientist job offers in the US*

-After the scrapping is completed, you will be asked how many jobs you to import from the CareerJet API.
-If you dont to use this feature you can answer 0.
+After the scrapping is completed, you will be asked how many jobs you want to import from the CareerJet API.
+If you dont want to use this feature you can answer 0.

 #### 2. Creation of the MYSQL database
 In order to get the data stored in a proper database, the user needs to install mysql, create a user name and a password, by default the program allocates the following as default: 'DATABASE_USER': 'root','DATABASE_PASSWORD': "pass",'DATABASE_PORT': '3306',"DATABASE_NAME": 'indeed_db','DATABASE_HOST': 'localhost'.
 If the user has made a different configuration, he's invited to modify the ```db_parameters.py``` file in order to make sure the connection with Mysql is made and the Data Base can be created.